Rock Machine MC criminal allegations and incidents: Australia

 In September 2011, two members of the Rock Machine Perth chapter were arrested and charged with extortion and demanding property with oral threats.
 This included full-patch member's; Kyle Barry and Brent Reker, who was the acting "Sargent at Arms" for the Perth chapter.
 They had been taken into custody by police after they threatened a group of young men who were falsely claiming their association to the Rock Machine.
 In August 2010, Andrew Clark and Luke Santich, had been told to arrive at the Lost City tattoo parlour in Spearwood.
 There they were met by four Rock Machine members.
 They were given an option to either assault their friend, Adrian Seclier, the one responsible for the rumours being spread or pay $2,000 to the bikers.
 The police were instead informed, as a result, Barry and Reker were given 2 years and 3 years in prison respectfully.

 In February 2012, the Rock Machine opened their second chapter in Perth.
 The South Side Perth or City Crew Perth chapter.
 This occurred after several members of the Finks Motorcycle Club defected to the Rock Machine Motorcycle Club in January 2012.
 This bolstered their strength in Western Australia, where they were currently at conflict with the Rebels.
 The Finks were also longtime rivals with the Rebels Motorcycle Club, and had a shared animosity with the Rock Machine.
 The Rock Machine would have its numbers boosted further by a "mass defection" of more members from the Finks MC in East Australia.
 This was due to the fact that the Gold Coast chapters of the Finks Motorcycle Club had been given the status of a criminal organisation by authorities in Queensland.
 With the Finks members choosing to patch-over to the Rock Machine instead of dealing with the increased police pressure.
 Large numbers of Finks had initially planned to join the United States-based Mongols Motorcycle Club, But the members that disagreed with this chose the Canadian-based club instead.

+In March 2012, the probationary Rock Machine South Perth chapter was subject to a raid by police.
+Their clubhouse in O'Connor, Australia was searched and three firearms were found, including a sawed-off 12-gauge shotgun.
+No charges were laid.

+In April 2012, Benjamin Sipkes was revealed by authorities to be the full-patch member of the Rock Machine MC that was responsible for the attempted assassination of Nick Martin, the Rebels MC West Australia president.
+Sipkes was acquitted by the jury of attempted murder charges, but did receive lesser charges of "unlawful wounding with intent to cause grievous bodily harm".
+He would be sentenced to 6 years in prison.